sanzeeb3/internet-connection-status/readme.txt

 === Internet Connection Alert! ===
 Contributors: sanzeeb3
+Tags: pwa, offline, alert
-Tags: offline, no-internet, alert, internet connection Requires at least: 4.0
+Requires at least: 4.0
-Tested up to: 5.7
+Tested up to: 5.8
 Requires PHP: 5.3
 Stable tag: 1.4.3
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Aautomatically alert your users when they've lost internet connectivity
+Aautomatically alert your visitors when they've lost internet connectivity

 == Description ==

-Automatically alert your users when they've lost internet connectivity.
-The plugin uses customized [Offline.js](https://github.com/HubSpot/offline) which captures AJAX requests which were made while the connection was down, and remakes them when it's back up, so your app reacts perfectly.
+Automatically alert your visitors when they've lost internet connectivity.
+The plugin uses customized [Offline.js](https://github.com/HubSpot/offline) which captures AJAX requests which were made while the connection was down.

-### Install and activate the plugin.
-That's IT.

-If you'd like to customize few things, go to Settings > Internet Connection Status.

-Improve the experience of your site when your users lose connection.

-* Beep sound when users loses their internet connectivity
-* Monitors ajax requests looking for failure
-* Confirms the connection status by requesting an image or fake resource
-* Automatically grabs ajax requests made while the connection is down and remakes them after the connection is restored.
-* Simple UI with beautiful themes

-Keep the users entertained and engaged with a snake game while the connection is down.
+Simple yet powerful PWA App.
 Improve your visitors abandonment problem.

+Install and activate the plugin.
+That's it.
+Absolutely no configuration required.
+The visitors will be notified about their lost internet connection.

+If you'd like to customize few things, go to **Settings > Internet Connection Status**.

+[Demo Site](https://sanjeebaryal.com.np/alert-visitors-about-their-lost-internet-connection/) - Visit the site and turn off your internet.

 == Frequently Asked Questions ==